locessentials/eng401-business-english-us/unit1/week2/week2-overview.md

 ## Class Activities for the Week

 ### Preparation
-- Please find an example of an exemplary business presentation to bring to class on Tuesday
+- Please find an example of an exemplary business presentation to bring to our first class meeting of the week
-- Please do the readings associated with Tuesday’s activities
+- Please also do the readings associated with the first class period

 ### Course Period 1 (2 hours)
 - Assignment introduction: Mini-Presentation